 He has published books and edited volumes in media studies, social media and society, discourse and conflict studies, and deception studies.
 He has also published extensively in reputable peer-reviewed journals and contributed several chapters in books and encyclopedias.
-He is on the Editorial Boards of Discourse & Society (SAGE), Journal of Multicultural Discourses (Routledge), and the Journal of International and Intercultural Communication (Taylor & Francis), and Humanities and Social Sciences Communications (Springer).
+He is on the Editorial Boards of Discourse & Society (SAGE), Journal of Multicultural Discourses (Routledge), Journal of International and Intercultural Communication (Taylor & Francis), and Humanities and Social Sciences Communications (Springer).

 (i) Discourse studies; linguistic pragmatics; discourse, media and conflict; discourse and peace research; digitization and social movements; social media and society; digital civil disobedience; online activism and protests; separatism and self-determination; discourses of terrorism and political violence in cyberspace.

 (ii) Online deceptive communications – phishing and email scam; (dis)misinformation and fake news; hate discourses; language aggression and linguistic violence in the media and digital contexts;